 The only Blue Zones that exist as modern, thriving populations are relatively wealthy cultures: the well studied Seventh Day Adventists in Loma Linda, California and, a new addition with a new definition, Singapore, an engineered Blue Zone version 2.

-Improving health is about finding motivation, prioritising self-care and taking action.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether you want to increase longevity and healthspan, beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.

 Stay Healthy,